infi-nl/coding-dojo-neo4j-graph-database/README.md

 **Query by relationship**

-We know how to query relationships between certain object now.
+We know how to query relationships between certain objects now.
 But we've got no clue what the nature of this relationship is.
 Fortunately we can also specify the type of relationship in our query.

 ```
 MATCH (p:Person)-[:REVIEWED]->(m:Movie)